A typical *nix shell has a lot of programming-like features, but works quite differently from languages like Python

 head use the other.

-these configuration variables.
-Each process carries its own set of environment variables, so you can override,
+configuration variables.
+Each process carries its own set of environment variables, so you can override, say,

 There’s no reason we can’t manipulate the environment variables the child process ends up using.
 POSIX shells support this: just put any variable assignments you want directly in front of the command.